MelissaPabst/SavvyDAPython/Week1/Class1.md

 ## Drawing Conclusions

-Examine our findings.
+Examine our findings and determine next steps.
 At this point in our analysis, we may decide we need more data, or a different kind of data.

 This data is trying to tell us a story.
 Did we see any patterns or relationships?
 Does it answer our questions or give insight to our problem?